lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 .. image:: appearance-font.png

 The :guilabel:`Cursor` tab has one option to change cursor theme lets you change how the cursor looks with two themes installed by default but more available in the package repositories.
-To see a preview of the cursor theme it is above all the cursor theme on above the list of themes and moving the cursor turns it into that preivew one of cursor to see things spin for example.
+To see a preview of the cursor theme it is above all the cursor theme on above the list of themes and moving the cursor turns it into that preview one of cursor to see things spin for example.

 If you want to reset your changes you will need to click the :guilabel:`Reset` button to revert your changes to how they were before.

 How to launch
 -------------
-To launch appearnce in the menu :menuselection:`Preferences --> LXQt settings --> Appearance`.
+To launch appearance in the menu :menuselection:`Preferences --> LXQt settings --> Appearance`.
 Another way is to press the Appearance button from LXQt configuration center or run

 .. code::